BuvinJT/distbuilder/docs/index.md

 Producing software in this manner, allows engineers to work together on endeavors where there are gray areas pertaining to intellectual rights and/or the legalities of such have yet to be solidified.
-This mechanism mitigates the risk of an individual stealing an entire code base, or being boxed out of a project for which they made considerable contributions.
+This mechanism mitigates the risk of an individual stealing an entire code base, or being "boxed out" of a project for which they made considerable contributions.

-While this overarching concept has long been available with other languages (e.g. with C++ dll's and other analogous compiled components), this has not generally been an option for Python.
+While this overarching *concept* has long been available with other languages (e.g. with C++ dll's and other analogous compiled components), this has not generally been an option for Python.
 Even in those languages where such is a "ready option", a development scheme of this nature is often too cumbersome to employ, or simply not an option developers have